amor71/LiuAlgoTrader/docs/source/Backtesting.rst

 *backtester* for Day-Trading
 ----------------------------

-This sub-section focus on the tools for re-running past trading sessions on revised strategies.
+This sub-section focuses on the tools for re-running past trading sessions on revised strategies.

 The tool comes in two 'favours': command-line tool and a browser-based UI